 Coffee beans are actually seeds inside a cherry that grows on the coffee bush.
 The plants were discovered around the Sixth Century in Ethiopia and then smuggled to other countries around the world.
 Today coffee grows in about 70 countries within the Tropics.

 Coffee beans have little taste before they’re roasted.
 Green beans, as unroasted coffee beans are called, have a slight grassy smell and are very hard.
 The roasting process brings out the real taste of the coffee.

 Coffee takes on the taste characteristics of the climate and soil in which it was grown.
 This is a big reason why coffee grown in different places tastes very different.
-Various processing methods also can cause a taste difference.
+Various processing methods — like washed vs. unwashed — also can cause a taste difference.

 We strive to get as much money back to farmers as we can by participating in a system that ensures financial transparency and by working with CoopCoffees, a buying cooperative that we helped start.
 Want proof?
-Trace the beans in your coffee bag directly to source at bongofairtrade.com
+Trace the beans in your coffee bag directly to their source at bongofairtrade.com.

 We’ve been working with some farming cooperatives for more than 13 years.
-We’ve visited these farms and can see the positive impacts our fair trade purchases have on their communities.
-(Watch our short Peru Trip Video here.)
+We’ve visited these farms and can see the positive impacts our Fair Trade purchases have on their communities.
+(Watch our short Peru Trip Video or our video about CoopCoffees.)